-UNICORNS, ALMOST is a new one–man play about the life and work of World War II poet Keith Douglas.
-John Retallack will direct the premiere in Hay-on-Wye in May 2018.
+UNICORNS, ALMOST is a one-man play about the life and work of World War II poet and soldier, Keith Douglas.

 UNICORNS, ALMOST tells the life story of Keith Douglas from his childhood idolising an absent father, through four engagements to marry, his fighting in the Western desert as a tank commander, his accelerated education as a poet to his early death three days after the D-Day landings in Normandy at the age of just 24.